 Our sophomore year began as we traipsed back into the dorms; this time without the help of those overly energetic RA's and OA's.
-At least we were finally allowed to bring cars to campus ... even though we had to park across Harrisburg Pike.
-We settled back onto our fummer routines, which this year included deciding a major, snacking on spaghetti pizza, walking to turkey hill, and even watching imac computers and plastic bottles sail through the sky.
-Flapjack festival got us through exams.
+Many of us bunked with friends in a suite in Thomas.
+At least we were finally allowed to bring cars to campus . . . even though we had to park across Harrisburg Pike.
+We settled back into our Fummer routines, which included selecting a major, snacking on spaghetti pizza, walking to Turkey Hill, heading outside during a fire alarm at all hours of the night, and even watching iMac computers and plastic bottles sail through the sky.
+The Flapjack festival got us through exams.
 We also began to learn other things about our campus and that our health center would accidentally diagnose female, and sometimes even male, patients with pregnancy.
-Our sophomore year, some classes cancelled for snow, but labs still went on.
-We cheered on our men's basketball team as they made it to the final four.
+Our sophomore year, some classes were cancelled for snow, but labs still went on.
+We cheered on our men's basketball team as they made it to the Final Four.
+We sold back what textbooks we could, and tried our best to get into Hildy's or Brendee's.

-In our Junior year, a majority of us moved off campus into townhouses, apartments, and lofts.
+In our junior year, a majority of us moved off campus into townhouses, apartments, and lofts.
 Some of us even journeyed outside of Lancaster via a study abroad program to D.C., Australia, England, Italy, Spain, and endless other destinations.
-Those of us that lived on St. James or West Frederick quickly learned the woes of street cleaning and the best ways to vie for a choice parking spot.
+Those of us that lived on W. James or W. Frederick quickly learned the woes of street cleaning and the best ways to vie for a choice parking spot.
 We benefited from the genesis of the College Hill apartments and quickly learned the difference between the old and new "lofts."
-Some of us helped others seek political asylum, while others participated in the creativity project, took part in

-Take Back the Night, gained an editorial spot on the College Reporter or the Dispatch, built a house of Habitat for Humanity, and even broadcasted their own radio show.
+The sound of horses trotting down College Ave on a random Sunday brought us outside to see the Amish in their buggies heading to their place of worship.
+Some of us helped others seek political asylum, while others participated in the creativity project, took part in 'Take Back the Night,' gained an editorial spot on the College Reporter or the Dispatch, built a house with Habitat for Humanity, and even broadcasted their own radio show.